 Phonak Trial hearing aids allow you to offer your client the opportunity to experience different performance levels in a single hearing aid.
 Trial hearing aids are offered as BTE and RIC hearing aids with direct connectivity.
-The ability to change performance levels in Target allows you to address a client's needs from the first visit or to bridge the gap during repairs.
+The ability to change performance levels in Target allows you to address a client's needs from the first visit.

 Select the desired performance level and press [Continue].
+Target will configure the performance level selected.
+When finished, you can then start again for the contralateral side.
 Once the process is complete, the hearing aids are ready to be fit in a client's fitting session.

 The trial period is set at a fixed duration of 6 weeks.
-If you connect the hearing aids to the fitting software at any time, including Remote Support, a new 6 week trial period starts from that date.
+If you connect the hearing aids to the fitting software at any time, including during a Remote Support session, a new 6 week trial period starts from that date.